theforeman/foreman_discovery/README.md

   * Check DNS is working for that image, or use an IP in `foreman.url`
   * Check DHCP is handing IPs to the booted image correctly

+When working with production images (no root password set), it is still possible to log on as root.
+Generate some root password:

+    $ openssl passwd -salt RH redhat
+    RHhwCLrQXB8zE

+And then provide it as an kernel command line option:

+    ... stateless rootpw=RHhwCLrQXB8zE

 # API

 see the [API README](README.api.md)